manikantag/temenos-SCALE2020/Lab 6 - Intro to Quantum Fabric/Module1-CreatingAnIdentityConnector.md

-# Creating an Identity Connector
+# Module One: Creating an Identity Connector

 **Duration**: 30 mins

 **Prerequisite Software and Tools**